bensonbrett/17daykickstart/recipes/mexican-inspired-quinoa-black-bean-salad.md

 ## Prep Tips
 - Cook quinoa in bulk and refrigerate in portions.
 - Dice vegetables ahead of time; store in sealed containers.
-- Prepare the dressing in advance and mix just before serving.
+- Prepare the dressing in advance; mix just before serving.